kUn1111111/SSIS_ResellerSales_Load/README.md

 - **Dynamic Logging System:**
   Inserts log entries at the start of the process and updates them upon completion or failure.

-- **Error Handling:**
-  If an error occurs, the log table is automatically updated with the error message and timestamp.

 - **Scalable Structure:**
   Can easily be adapted to handle other tables or incremental loads.